Keith Rowe

-Keith Rowe (born 16 March 1940 in Plymouth, England) is an English free improvisation tabletop guitarist and painter.
+Keith Rowe (born 16 March 1940) is an English free improvisation tabletop guitarist and painter.
 Rowe is a founding member of both AMM in the mid-1960s and M.I.M.E.O.
 Having trained as a visual artist, his paintings have appeared on most of his albums.
 He is seen as a godfather of EAI (electroacoustic improvisation), with many of his recordings having been released by Erstwhile.